ontop/iswc2014-benchmark/README.md

 ### OWL-BGP Benchmark ###
 To test OWL-BGP system use HermitLUBM.jar or PelletLUBM.jar and project parameters.

 These jar files modify the  [OWL-BGP code] (https://code.google.com/p/owl-bgp/).

-Here  [LUBM generated files] (https://github.com/ontop/iswc2014-benchmark/raw/master/OWL-BGP/evaluation.7z) it is possible to download the ontologies.
+The ontologies are given in [evaluation.7z] (https://github.com/ontop/iswc2014-benchmark/raw/master/OWL-BGP/evaluation.7z) .

-It is necessary to unzip the file and have the folders ''/evaluation/ontologies'' to execute the jar.
+It is necessary to unzip the file and keep the folders ''/evaluation/ontologies'' to execute the jar.

-The structure is as follows:
+To execute the jar only one parameter is necessary as follows:

  `java -jar HermitLUBM.jar  -parameter to use OWL-BGP with Hermit Reasoner`